jvaugha3038/PID-Project/README.md

 We were at the point that we had everything working **except** for the motor (which is kind of important).
 We got the motor working through some tinkering, and using a transistor to utilize the 6V battery pack for the motor.
 When connected directly to the 6v and ground it went super fast, but on max power from the PWM and transistor it could barely lift itself.
 Thanks to Mr. Dierolf we found that the bottleneck was the transistor, which could only give us about half power.
 So we switched from using a tiny little NPN transistor to using an actual 6V regulator.
 The wiring was different, so thanks Paul Weder for the wiring diagram.
 When switching it on for the first time it went hard.
 It went past 45, and into an uncontrollable oscillation.
 Problem solved :)

 # `Tuning`
+Ah yes, tuning.
+If only we were able to make sufficent progress here before the fan wire broke.

 # `End Result`